back to top

 The news of the Pokhran nuclear test came in that afternoon, US time.
 Surfing the news channels, I was shocked at the tone of the reportage.
 On CNN, ABC, CBS, NBC and Fox, anchors hectored India for this unpardonable sin.
 How dare India, a non-NPT member, test a nuclear device?

 The Indian point of view was totally absent.
-American nuclear experts, security officials and defence hawks all came together on TV to denounce India.
+American nuclear experts, security officials and hawks all came together on TV to denounce India.

 President Bill Clinton was urged to impose immediate economic and sanctions on India (which he did days later).